 Five years younger than her cousins, the start of Vinesh Phogat’s career was similar – she wrestled in the akhadas of Haryana and was coached by her father and uncle.

 Vinesh rose to prominence with a bronze at the 2013 Asian championships at home in New Delhi and announced herself as the next big star by clinching the 48kg gold at the 2014 Commonwealth Games.
 She also went on to win bronze at the Asian Games later that year.

 Medals at nearly every tournament she took part in meant that Vinesh Phogat arrived for her Olympics debut at Rio 2016 as one of the favourites to win a medal but a knee injury in the quarter-final cut short her dream.

 However, Vinesh picked herself up again, winning consecutive silvers at the Asian championships in 2017 and 2018.

 The year 2018 proved to be Vinesh's most successful yet as the Indian wrestler defended her Commonwealth Games gold medal and went on to win her maiden gold at the Asian Games.

-She was awarded the Rajiv Gandhi Khel Ratna, the country’s highest sporting honour, in recognition of her efforts this year though Vinesh could not attend the ceremony after testing positive for COVID-19.
+She was awarded the Rajiv Gandhi Khel Ratna, the country’s highest sporting honour, in recognition of her efforts in 2020 though Vinesh could not attend the ceremony after testing positive for COVID-19.

 The name may be unfamiliar to many, but Alka Tomar laid the foundation for women’s wrestling to flourish in India.